pombreda/lepl/doc-src/operators.rst

 "good" input), and typically doesn't help the end user much.
 But even so, it is sometimes necessary.

 In such cases, the only real solution is to specify all the spaces.
-Since this is tedious to do by hand, LEPL includes various *separators*.
-The :ref:`Tutorial <separators>` introduced the basic ``Separator()``, which adds a space wherever `&` is used (and also in `[]` repetition).
-But this is often not sufficent when optional matchers are used, because the spaces remain even when the optional matcher is ignored.
+One option is to use the ``\`` and ``\\`` operators (which match zero-- and one--or--more spaces respectively).
+Alternatively, to give more control, LEPL includes various *separators*.
+The :ref:`Tutorial <separators>` introduced the basic `Separator() <api/redirect.html#lepl.operators.Separator>`_, which requires a user--specified space wherever `&` is used (and also in `[]` repetition).
+But even this is often not sufficent when optional matchers are used, because the spaces remain even when the optional matcher is ignored.

 So, to help automate the (rare) case of *required* spaces, *automatic* addition of spaces for each `&`, and *optional* matchers, two "smart" separators are also available.
-The first, ``SmartSeparator1()``, checks whether a matcher is used by seeing whether it consumes input; spaces are only added when `&` is between two matchers that both "move along" the input stream.
-The second, ``SmartSeparator2()``, takes a more pro--active approach and examines the matchers to see whether they inherit from the base class used in LEPL to implement "optionality".
+The first, `SmartSeparator1() <api/redirect.html#lepl.operators.SmartSeparator1>`_, checks whether a matcher is used by seeing whether it consumes input; spaces are only added when `&` is between two matchers that both "move along" the input stream.
+The second, `SmartSeparator2() <api/redirect.html#lepl.contrib.matchers.SmartSeparator2>`_, takes a more pro--active approach and examines the matchers to see whether they inherit from the base class used in LEPL to implement "optionality".

-All separators are implemented using :ref:`operators replacement
+All separators are implemented using :ref:`operator replacement
 <replacement>`, described above.

 If you really, really need such functionality, the best thing to do is try